vaadin/platform-in-test-script/scripts/pit/ts/README.md

-  --commit              Commit changes to the base branch (default: false) --test                Show steps and commands but don't run them (default: false) --git-ssh             Use git-ssh instead of https (default: false) --headless            Run the browser in headless mode (default: false) --headed              Run the browser in headed mode (default: false) --function <function> Run only one function --starters <list>     List of demos or presets separated by comma
+  --commit              Commit changes to the base branch (default: false) --test                Show steps and commands but don't run them (default: false) --git-ssh             Use git-ssh instead of https (default: false) --headless            Run the browser in headless mode (default: true) --headed              Run the browser in headed mode (default: false) --function <function> Run only one function --starters <list>     List of demos or presets separated by comma